Book Review of “The Golden House” by Salman Rushdie.

 This is only the second novel by Rushdie that I’ve read, and I can see now why he’s gained such popularity and acclaim, but I like this Rushdie better than the other one.
 Don’t get me wrong, it isn’t as if I didn’t enjoy his previous novel, but it was very fantasy oriented and speculative, which can turn some people off.
 This book, however, is firmly based in reality, with all of the elements noted above, that are particularly relevant to today.
 More importantly, even though all this sounds like it could be extremely heavy, Rushdie brings to this narrative enough lightness and humor to keep it from depressing his readers, while keeping it strictly in the genre of drama.
 Even when Rushdie’s prose seems to meander somewhat, I truly felt that this book was much more focused than his previous novel.
 This is probably because of the lack of fantastical elements in this book, but this didn’t stop Rushdie from including some very thought provoking passages, some of which boarded on the poetic.
 For example, there’s one part where one of the Golden sons is discussing if he should or shouldn’t have sex reassignment surgery that struck me as spectacularly insightful regarding personal identity.
 This is just one way in which Rushdie reveals his brilliance together with how amazingly widely read he is, without every sounding patronizing or superior.
 All of this is just to say that I think that I enjoyed this book even more than “Two Years Eight Months and Twenty-Eight Nights,” and I believe it deserves a full five out of five stars.

-“Golden House” by Salman Rushdie published by Random House, release date September 2, 2017 is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
+“Golden House” by Salman Rushdie published by Random House, release date September 2, 2017 is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.